 White-labeling is a process that helps senders make their email appear as though it it directly from their domain.
 It is a process that involves configuring DNS entries with your domain’s DNS provider.
 Senders choose to white-label their email for a number of reasons but typically, white-labeling your email helps to isolate your sender reputation and build a reputation for your domain.
 To learn more about how to white-label DKIM, SPF and more in our White-label Knowledge Base article here.

-SocketLabs SMTP relay servers provide the right authentication methods for outgoing email we relay for our customers.
-We monitor changes in ISP authentication practices and make ongoing adjustments to our protocols so you always have the latest authentication methods at your disposal.
-All of this expertise is applied “behind the scenes” so clients can spend less of their own time optimizing email, and more time on what is important to them.
+We are constantly monitoring changes in ISP authentication practices and make ongoing adjustments to our protocols so clients always have the latest authentication methods at their disposal.
+Much of our deliverability expertise is applied “behind the scenes” so clients can spend less of their own time optimizing email, and more time on what is important to them.